 Then I stopped in Calistoga for the night, spending the evening at the Napa Valley Brewing Company (at right), which was the bar/restaurant section of the Calistoga Inn.
 This was a nice place and I hung out at the bar that night with a pretty Chinese woman.
 The place served a very good Red Ale, and their Mud Bath Stout was superb, everything I like to taste in a stout.

 My last stop was Downtown Joe's in Napa.
-It has/had a nice, open-air patio area and served several tasty beers--among them James Brown Ale (which they still serve, apparently), an outstanding brown ale.
-As I recall, the waitress saw me taking notes and asked what I was doing, and I said I was writing an article for the Celebrator--which was essentaially true, but I guess it sounded like I was with the magazine, not some schmoe hoping to submit a freelance article to it.
+It has a nice open-air patio area and served several tasty beers—among them James Brown Ale (which they still serve, apparently), an outstanding brown ale.
+As I recall, the waitress saw me taking notes and asked what I was doing, and I said I was writing an article for the Celebrator—which was essentially true, but I guess it sounded like I was with the magazine, not some schmoe hoping to submit a freelance article to it.
 She came back after a bit asking if I'd like to meet the brewmaster, but I declined.
 It wasn't like I was employed by the magazine, and I wasn't sure what I would say to the brewmaster anyway (I'm not good at casual conversation).
 Given that my article wasn't published, I'm kind of glad I didn't take advantage of the opportunity.

-Anyhow, on the final stretch I skipped Black Diamond and Faultline Brewing Companies in Walnut Creek--it was early in the day and I was kind of done by then.
+Anyhow, on the final stretch I skipped Black Diamond (now closed) and Faultline Brewing Companies in Walnut Creek—it was early in the day and I was kind of done by then.
 So I drove back to Hayward, returned the van, and came home.

 So here then is the article I submitted to the magazine.
 Bear in mind that the locations, the foods, and especially the beers are described as I found them in 1998, and much will have changed by now, though some should still apply.
 "Fine Beers in the Wine Country"